PAUL-OMIKUNLE/Bible_verse_predictor/README.md

  also import pandas as pd  and import numpy as np**
 B) For Machine learning packages,
-**from sklearn.feature_extraction.text import CountVectorizer from sklearn.externals import joblib**
+**from sklearn.feature_extraction.text import CountVectorizer from sklearn.externals import joblib** .............sill in progress
-6) Got the data from a github repo